38 Indians working as bonded labourers in Nepal brick factory rescued: Police | Law-Order

 - Nepal

-At least 38 Indian nationals, including children and women, working as bonded labourers in a brick factory have been rescued by the Nepalese authorities from the country's Rautahat area, police said on Friday.
+At least 38 Indian nationals, including women and children, working as bonded labourers in a brick factory have been rescued by the Nepalese authorities from the country's Rautahat area, police said on Friday.

-He said that the rescued Indians were handed over to the Sashastra Seema Bal at Bairganiya in Bihar's Sitamarhi district after the required legal and administrative paperworks.
-According to officials, hundreds of men and women from various districts of Uttar Pradesh are working in Rautahat's brick factory.
+He said that the rescued Indians were handed over to the Sashastra Seema Bal at Bairganiya in Bihar's Sitamarhi district after the required legal and administrative paperwork.
+According to the police officials, hundreds of men and women from various parts of Uttar Pradesh work in brick factories in Rautahat.
 While many continue to work despite poor working conditions, several leave it in between to look for better opportunities in the area.

+In 2013, 64 Indians, including 27 minors, working as bonded labourers in Southern Nepal were rescued by Nepalese authorities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)